bendeutsch/positron-template/README.md

 positron-template
 =================

-A family of Perl modules for templating and markup
+Positron is a family of Perl modules consisting of

+- an HTML/XML templating engine
+- a data-to-data templating engine
+- a markup language